 To create an informed compensation plan, you can sift through spreadsheets filled with information like hiring dates, employee compensation, competitive pay for the current market, and raise eligibility.

-Or, you can…not do that, and instead use a people analytics platform to quickly create your informed compensation plan.
+Or, you can…not do that, and instead use a people operations platform to quickly create your informed compensation plan.

 Leveraging Your Managers

-With a modern people analytics platform, you can give managers access to data to help make informed decisions about employee compensation and promotions.
+With a modern people operations platform, you can give managers access to data to help make informed decisions about employee compensation and promotions.
 When managers can see the right data, they can:

 - See who is eligible for a raise or promotion